contraptsean/pe5tle/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Image Crusher/ Glitch Generative Art Web-app thingy, built with::

 [Vue](https://vuejs.org/), [p5.js](https://p5js.org/), [p5.glitch](https://p5.glitch.me/)

-And love <3
+And love :black_heart:

+Special thanks to [ffd8](https://github.com/ffd8) for inspiring this project with the [p5.glitch](https://p5.glitch.me/) sub-library, and the feedback

+And my little brother, Leon, for thinking it was cool and giving me feedback :sunglasses:

 ## Support

 Will perhaps expand on functionality in a future version, for now, this is just a small test project for sharpening my Vue skills and learning p5.js, and participating in the [hashnode x netlify hackathon](https://townhall.hashnode.com/netlify-hackathon)

-Get in touch about this project at wax.alchemical@gmail.com
+:love_letter: Get in touch about this project at wax.alchemical@gmail.com

 ## Project Setup